dallasmcgroarty/MembersOnly/README.md

 # PHP-MySQL-APP
 web application using PHP and MySQL.
-HTML and bootstrap front-end
+HTML, CSS, Bootstrap front-end

 Web application to log in to site and look at some data in a database